 Bali is an island of many hidden gems, but the Banyu Wana Amertha Waterfalls are amongst the best ones.
-These picturesque waterfalls were made accessibly in 2018.
-But unlike the other nearby waterfalls of Bali, Banyu Wana Amertha, Bhuna Sari and the other two have escaped attention.
+These picturesque waterfalls were made accessible in 2018.
+But unlike the other nearby waterfalls of Bali, Banyu Wana Amertha, Bhuna Sari, and the other two have escaped attention.

 And that is an incredible thing as it means that the four waterfalls are not overrun like so many other waterfalls in Bali.
-Here you can enjoy a peaceful environment with little to no other tourist.
-These waterfalls are a real secret and a must visit place if you want to see all those wonderful less-touristic places of Bali.
+Here you can enjoy a peaceful environment with little to no other tourists.
+These waterfalls are a real secret and a must-visit place if you want to see all those wonderful less-touristic places in Bali.

 My own visit to Banyu Wana Amertha waterfall was an accident.
 Originally, I planned to visit Banyumala Twin waterfalls, but I ended up taking a wrong turn.
 And in the end, I was so glad that my navigation was off.
 Finding this hidden gem of Bali was an amazing surprise.
 And until the day I might discover an even more beautiful waterfall in Bali, these ones will remain my personal favorite.